makeruniverse/docs/docs/studios/media-studio.md

 ### Kyub

-## PC AI Workstation
+## AI Workstation

-The PC Workstation with an NVIDIA RTX4090 is the best option for AI applications.
+This PC Workstation with an NVIDIA RTX4090 is the best option for AI applications.
 It also offers media editing software.

 ### Stable Diffusion